MontiCore/monticore/docs/BestPractices-Testing.md

 However, it is often useful to reduce the assertion to checking the error code (`0xADD03`), because error messages are relatively often modified.

+### Uniqueness of Error Codes

+!!! note "This Best Practice is still under development"
+    Check the `check-error-codes` GitHub action for now

+## Testing the Command Line Interface of a Language

+!!! note "This Best Practice is still under development"

-The handbook describes testing of language features in [Section 10.3 and 21.5](https://www.monticore.de/handbook.pdf).
+The handbook describes testing of language features in [Sections 10.3 and 21.5](https://www.monticore.de/handbook.pdf).

 ## Further Information

 * [Project root: MontiCore @github](https://github.com/MontiCore/monticore)